soniatalati/chatbot-fun/README.md

 # Building a Chatbot with Deep NLP
-Chatbot using deep learning and NLP for fun conversations
+Chatbot using deep learning and NLP for fun conversations.